YogevKr/save-to-goodlinks-chrome-extension/README.md

-<h1 align="center">Save To Goodlinks</h1>
+<h1 align="center">Save To GoodLinks</h1>

-*Save To Goodlinks is a web browser extension that save current website to Goodlinks.*
+*Save To GoodLinks is a web browser extension that save current website to GoodLinks.*

 ### Installation Instructions
 **Google Chrome / Brave**